d42-schemas/d42-docs/docs/features/substitution.md

 # ])
 ```

-This will substitute the values in the list of user objects based on the constraints defined in the UserListSchema.
-The resulting data structure will be a schema.list with schema.dict elements.
+This code substitutes values in a user list based on the defined `UserListSchema`, resulting in a `schema.list` containing `schema.dict` elements.

 ### Syntax Sugar

-In addition to the `substitute` function, `revolt` provides a more concise syntax for substituting values using the `%` operator.
+`d42` also introduces a more concise syntax for value substitution, using the `%` operator.
+This operator is similar to [printf-style string formatting](https://docs.python.org/3/library/stdtypes.html#printf-style-string-formatting) in Python, offering a familiar and readable way to substitute values.

-Here's an example of substituting values using the `%` operator:
+Example using the `%` operator:

 ```python
 from d42 import schema